On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 3: Photon Visibility and Pure Dephasing Rate Estimation

-Following from the discussion in Sec.~\ref{subsubsec:pured}, we can now take into account the effect of phonon-induced pure dephasing.
+Following from the discussion in Sec.~\ref{subsubsec:pured}, we can now account for the effect of phonon-induced pure dephasing~\cite{Tighineanu2018}.
 In essence, the resulting spin-photon density matrix is the sum of coherent and incoherent parts as described by Eqs.~(\ref{eq:1phonon}) and (\ref{eq:pured}).
-The advantage of the formalism in~({\ref{eq:1phonon}}) is that its effect can be straightforwardly included in Eq.~(\ref{eq:outputp}).
+The advantage of the formalism in Eq.~({\ref{eq:1phonon}}) is that its effect can be straightforwardly included in Eq.~(\ref{eq:outputp}).
 Accordingly, the new photonic density matrix becomes